help-me-mom/ng-mocks/README.md

   it('sets provided background color', () => {
     // When we want to test inputs / outputs we need to use the second
-    // argument of MockRender, simply pass there variables for the
+    // parameter of MockRender, simply pass there variables for the
     // template, they'll become properties of
     // fixture.componentInstance.
     const fixture = MockRender(`<div [color]="color" target></div>`, {